-One particular example is that more and more people are buying goods and services online.
+One particular example is that more and more people are buying goods and services online, so what is your protection when you are doing online shopping?
 Electronic commerce (“e-commerce”) offers many benefits to consumers, such as convenience, easy access to a wide range of goods and services, and the ability to gather and compare information about goods and services.

 To this end, the Parliament has enacted the Electronic Commerce Act 2006 and the Electronic Government Activities Act 2007 to give legal recognition and to facilitate all forms of electronic dealings.
 The Personal Data Protection Act 2010 is also enacted to protect consumers’ personal data, and this is important as large amount of personal data are transferred through e-commerce transactions.
 In terms of consumer protection, the Consumer Protection Act 1999 has also put in the relevant safeguards to consumers’ rights and interests when it comes to e-commerce.